Stop whatever you’re doing right now!

 - Group your students in groups of 4 or 5.

-- Print a copy of the Giant Coloring Sheet for each group on A4.
+- Print a copy of the Giant Coloring Sheet for each group on letter-size paper.

 - Each time a member of a group finishes their work early, they get to go over to their designated coloring station to spend a quick 5 minutes on their groups spread.

-- Whichever group colors in their pages the fastest (and neatest!) gets the prize!
+- The group that colors in their pages the fastest (and neatest!) gets the prize!

 Do you have students who are hesitant to participate in drawing activities?
 They either don’t think they’re good enough at drawing or can’t think of anything to create!